Endangered Species Aotearoa

 Our offshore islands, many now cleared of predators, have been a life-line for many of our most threatened and endangered species.
 Places where their populations have not just been able to recover, but thrive.
 And nowhere more than on Te Hauturu-o-Toi / Little Barrier Island - one of Aoteaora New Zealand's oldest nature reserves.

-We share Pax and Nic's wish that, in future, our threatened species that depend on island sanctuaries will also be able to thrive on the mainland.
+We hope that in future, our threatened species that depend on island sanctuaries will also be able to thrive on the mainland.
 So that we, and future generations, can enjoy seeing these unique and treasured creatures in our gardens every day.

 It is work already in progress.
 Slowly we are creating safe spaces for our little green parrots and other species.
 We're returning species to reserves and sanctuaries where they can safely re-establish themselves.
 Read about how we're helping boost the population of yellow crowned kākāriki at Pūkaha, Mount Bruce National Wildlife Centre.